Aswin-SaiSubramanian/Agenda-App/README.md

 # My Personal Project : Student Agenda

+An app simulating an annual agenda where each day of the year gets an agenda page, and each agenda page can hold a collection of tasks and their details including task names, start times, and end times.
+Scheduling conflicts are avoided by simply not allowing new tasks that overlap in time with already scheduled tasks to be entered.

 ## User Stories
 - As a user, I want to be able to add a task onto a day's schedule.
 - As a user, I want to be able to remove a task from a day's schedule.